-- Maximum building height and floor space ratio shall be in accordance with Clauses 4.3 and 4.4 of а WLEP 2013. - b Buildings and any basements to have a zero setback from building lines which are defined by a road widening setback, or by a site's boundaries which face a secondary street or a lane. - Second and third storeys to be setback from any building line by a minimum of 5m.
-C - d Buildings may have a zero setback from any boundary that is shared with another mixed development in zone B6.
+- a Maximum building height and floor space ratio shall be in accordance with Clauses 4.3, 4.3A, 4.4, 4.4A and 4.4BA of Central Coast LEP 20224. - b Buildings and any basements to have a zero setback from building lines which are defined by a road widening setback, or by a site's boundaries which face a secondary street or a lane. - c Second and third storeys to be setback from any building line by a minimum of 5m. - d Buildings may have a zero setback from any boundary that is shared with another mixed development in zone B6.